President of the United States: Pension and other benefits

 The pension has increased numerous times with congressional approval.
 Retired presidents receive a pension based on the salary of the current administration's cabinet secretaries, which was $199,700 per year in 2012.
 Former presidents who served in Congress may also collect congressional pensions.
 The act also provides former presidents with travel funds and franking privileges.

 Prior to 1997, all former presidents, their spouses, and their children until age 16 were protected by the Secret Service until the president's death.
 In 1997, Congress passed legislation limiting Secret Service protection to no more than 10 years from the date a president leaves office.
 On January 10, 2013, President Obama signed legislation reinstating lifetime Secret Service protection for him, George W. Bush, and all subsequent presidents.
 A first spouse who remarries is no longer eligible for Secret Service protection.

 Writing

 Since the publication of Ulysses S. Grant's Personal Memoirs in 1885, most presidents, including every president who survived to the end of their term from Calvin Coolidge to Barack Obama, has written at least one autobiography.
-These autobiographies serve two purposes: to ensure the First Family's financial security (Clinton made over $30 million from writing two books), but also to defend or rehabilitate presidential legacies.
+These autobiographies serve two purposes: to ensure the First Family's financial security (Clinton made more than $30 million from writing two books), but also to defend or rehabilitate presidential legacies.